17 Pool Construction Steps

 What happens when you decide that you want a swimming pool?
 Many potential swimming pool owners really don’t know what happens once the decisions have been made and the contracts have been signed.
-It’s a long way from contract to jumping into your pool and it’s best if you understand what happens when you’re on your way to swimming pool ownership.
+It’s a long way from contract to jumping into your pool and it’s best if you understand what happens in the 17 pool construction steps.

-Here’s what happens during your swimming pool construction project as explained by the swimming pool contractors from Town & Country Pools:
+Here’s what happens during your swimming pool construction steps as explained by the swimming pool contractors from Town & Country Pools:

 - Obtain building permits.
 Your contractor should help with this.